hermangroup/docs/introduction/how-to-buy.rst

   https://kriptomat.io

   Kriptomat enables you to buy, sell and store cryptocurrencies in your local language - safe, simple and secure.
-Dash is available for exchange to and from EUR with bank accounts and credit cards.
+Historia is available for exchange to and from EUR with bank accounts and credit cards.

 Bitpanda